TERMS & CONDITIONS

 4. Attendance at the Award Ceremony

-4.1 If there are any specific requirements due to disability, food allergies or for any other reason please email info@irishsport.ie as soon as possible, and in any event no later than 10 days before the Award Ceremony.
+4.1 If there are any specific requirements due to disability, food allergies or for any other reason, please email info@irishsport.ie as soon as possible, and in any event no later than 10 days before the Award Ceremony.

-4.8 In the circumstances that a shortlisted applicant fails to send a representative to the event but has been declared the winner, the organisers reserve the right, at their sole discretion, to void the applicant’s submission(s) and promote the next placed applicant present at the event to be declared the winner.
+4.8 If a shortlisted applicant fails to send a representative to the event but has been declared the winner, the Organisers reserve the right, at their sole discretion, to void the submission and promote the next placed applicant present at the event as the winner.

 5. Limitation of Liability and Cancellations